This document is adapted from Code for America’s Code of Conduct and Anti-Harassment Policy.

 - Encourage members and participants to listen as much as they speak.

 - Strive to build tools that are open and free technology for public use.
-Activities that aim to foster public use, not private gain, are prioritized.

 This anti-harassment policy is based on the example policy from the Geek Feminism wiki, created by the Ada Initiative and other volunteers.